 Send your application to us

-Once your application is complete, then you send it to us (Carterton Distrirct Council, Planning Department, Holloway Street, Carterton) for processing.
+Once your application is complete, then you send it to us for processing.

 If your application has insufficient information it will be returned to you advising what additional information is required.
-If your application is accepted you will be advised by an acknowledgement letter.
+If your application is accepted you will be advised by an acknowledgment letter.

 If you’re unfamiliar with the resource consent process, getting advice may be a good idea.